NUMBERS ARE PEOPLE COCK-UP BEFORE CONSPIRACY • CITE PRIMARY SOURCES OR GO HOME

 The supposed 'over-reporting' emerges from the fact that 'low income' is only one way in which a person might find themselves in a bad place financially.
 If expenditures are high, even people with reasonably good incomes could do so.

-In the case of Greece, it seems clear that 'above-the-liners' (ie people with more than 60% of the country's median income, which to be clear is not much) are significantly more likely than their peers in Europea to be struggling with debts of different kinds, primarily related to debt servicing.
-To be clear, Greek households don't have more debt than fellow European households do on aggregate, but it is likely that the distribution of loan sizes is highly skewed, with 'above-the-liners' having very significant liabilities.
+In the case of Greece, it seems clear that 'above-the-liners' (ie people with more than 60% of the country's median income, which to be clear is not much) are significantly more likely than their peers in Europe to be struggling with debts of different kinds, primarily related to utilities.
+To be clear, Greek households don't have more debt than fellow European households do on aggregate, but they do have a long history of using overdue utility bills as a source of credit, and have more recently taken to doing the same to overdue rent and even overdue mortgage payments.

-Perhaps all these people deserve some hardship.
+Perhaps many of the Greeks who claim to be having a hard time deserve some hardship.
 Maybe they were not prudent enough in their spending or borrowing back in the day.
+Perhaps they deal with their creditors in bad faith.
 But in macro terms, the rights and wrongs of indebtedness do not matter.
 The resulting economic anemia will hurt even those folks whom one considers virtuous and thrifty.